 Thanks to the reduced execution time it has been possible to perform a DOE to explore the design space and investigate the impact of the design variables.
 A 100 experiments Latin Hypercube Sampling has been used.
-The analysis of the Pearson (measure of the linear correlation) coefficients has been reported in Fig. 23.
-Values can vary between +1 (total positive linear correlation) and -1 (total negative linear correlation).
-Colors are proportional to the absolute value of the coefficient and emphasize outputs that are significantly affected
+The

-Figure 22.
-MDA through surrogates with 4 clusters
+Fig. 22 MDA through surrogates with four clusters